 If you will be with the mother for the birth of the child and she agrees that you are the father, the two of you can complete a Certificate of Parentage form at the hospital that will have your name included on the birth certificate.
 Once that happens, you are legally the father of the child.

 Your right to have your name added to the birth certificate doesn’t end when your child comes home from the hospital.
 Even if it has been years since the birth of your child, provided that the mother agrees to work with you, it is still possible to execute a certificate of parentage for as long as the child is a minor and remains unemancipated.

-You have the right to visitation or custody sharing if you break up
+You have the right to parenting time or custody sharing if you break up

 If your relationship with the mother ends, that doesn’t mean that your relationship with or obligation to the children ends.

-If you are already on the birth certificate, you can request shared custody or visitation from the New Jersey courts.
+If you are already on the birth certificate, you can request shared custody or parenting time from the New Jersey courts.
 If you are not on the birth certificate, you may want to ask to complete the certificate to add you now.
 If the mother refuses to cooperate, you may need to go to the courts and ask them for their assistance in establishing paternity.
-Once you do so, you can then proceed with requesting custody or visitation with your child.
+Once you do so, you can then proceed with requesting custody or parenting time with your child.